flutter/website/src/docs/release/breaking-changes/text-field-material-localizations.md

 ```
 No MaterialLocalizations found.
 TextField widgets require MaterialLocalizations to be provided by a Localizations widget ancestor.
-The Material library uses Localizations to generate messages, labels, and abbreviations.
+The material library uses Localizations to generate messages, labels, and abbreviations.
 To introduce a MaterialLocalizations, either use a MaterialApp at the root of your application to
 include them automatically, or add a Localization widget with a MaterialLocalizations delegate.
 The specific widget that could not find a MaterialLocalizations ancestor was: